scala/scala-lang/blog/_posts/2022-03-08-finding-awesome-libraries.md

 Scaladex is powered by a database of more than 7000 Scala projects, allowing us to explore them with filters (e.g., Scala versions and platforms) and sorting criteria (e.g., GitHub stars).

 In addition, it is fully automated: it receives new Scala POMs from Maven Central and fetches their corresponding projects from GitHub.
-It is also connected to the Github authentication service to grant library authors the permission to edit their project settings.
+It is also connected to the GitHub authentication service to grant library authors the permission to edit their project settings.
 Thus we were able to integrate an “Awesome Scala” experience in Scaladex, that is updated automatically, loaded dynamically and managed by the library authors (with no intervention from the administrators).

 ## Call to action